General Contractor Invoice Template with Change Orders

 Balance due upon completion.

-Slow payments remain a major issue in construction.
-Rabbet’s 2024 Construction Payments Report reported a $280 billion cost of slow payments to the U.S. construction industry.
-Rabbet 2024 Construction Payments Report
+Your cash flow depends on this kind of clarity.
+Slow payment remains a major issue in construction, Rabbet’s 2024 Construction Payments Report put the cost of slow payments to the U.S. construction industry at $280 billion.
+Rabbet 2024 Construction Payments Report That is why clean invoicing is not busywork; it is direct cash flow protection.

 Change order invoice language you can copy